Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Flag annotation for improvement
+- [ ] Alternating hues in rows
 - [ ] Push margins of menu buttons inwards more
-- [ ] Alternating hues in rows
 - [ ] 3 sec. rewind and ff buttons

 - [ ] Test the new root node works (by annotating multiple times deep in the tree)

 - [ ] Document how to annotate a win or draw somewhere (i.e., specify that it should be worth no points, not be called a submission, and should be marked successful even if draw)